5 Tips for Managing Intoxicated Customer

-Many amateur drinkers are not aware of their alcohol tolerance limit and end up drinking more than their bodies can handle.
+Managing intoxicated customers can be difficult; many amateur drinkers are unaware of their alcohol tolerance limit and drink more than their bodies can handle.
 The same situation arises with alcoholics who cannot control how much they consume.
 Such patrons can be a liability and risk to themselves and the people around them.
-Understanding how to carefully deal with over-intoxicated customers is crucial not only for servers that work at alcohol-serving places but for everyone that can come in contact with such patrons.
+Understanding how to carefully deal with intoxicated customers is crucial not only for servers that work at alcohol-serving places but for everyone who can contact such patrons.

 Here are some practical tips for dealing with an over-intoxicated customer